 The BMAP provides for phased implementation under Paragraph 403.067(7)(a)1, F.S.
 The management actions and adaptive management approach described in the BMAP will address nitrate reductions, and the process will continue until the TMDL target is attained.
 The phased BMAP approach allows for the implementation of management strategies designed to achieve incremental reductions, while simultaneously monitoring and conducting studies to better understand the water quality dynamics in the basin.
 The total reductions to achieve the Upper Wakulla River TMDL will be addressed in five-year increments.

-Since the TMDL period, the largest sources of loading to the Upper Wakulla River and Wakulla Springs, the City of Tallahassee’s wastewater treatment facility (WWTF) and Southeast Spray Field (SESF), have been upgraded to reduce nitrate concentrations applied to the land’s surface by about 75% (refer to Sections 3.1.1 and 4.1.1 for more details).
-Further reductions in nitrate concentrations are expected in the river and springs due to the completed actions.
-Given the progress in load reductions made to date and the need for further monitoring to determine to what extent additional reductions are needed, this BMAP used a sufficiency of effort evaluation rather than detailed allocations to move forward with reductions in the first five-year iteration.
+Since the TMDL period, the largest source of loading to the Upper Wakulla River and Wakulla Springs, the City of Tallahassee’s wastewater treatment facility (WWTF) and Southeast Spray Field (SESF), have been upgraded to reduce nitrate concentrations applied to the land’s surface.
+Current data indicate that these upgrades have reduced total nitrogen (TN) loading to the SESF by 80%, which is about 214,939 kilograms per year (kg/yr) of TN (refer to Sections 3.1.1 and 4.1.1 for more details).
+The Upper Wakulla River and Wakulla Springs Basin is a ground water driven system, which results in a lag time between nitrate reductions from management strategy implementation and a change in water quality at the river and springs.
+Therefore, further reductions in nitrate concentrations are expected in the river and springs due to the completed actions.
+Given the progress in load reductions made to date, and the need for further monitoring to determine to what extent additional reductions are needed, this BMAP used a sufficiency of effort evaluation rather than detailed allocations to move forward with reductions in the first five-year iteration.
+It is not currently feasible to assign detailed allocations for nutrient loads to surface water and ground water in the PFAs.
+At present, the specific load reductions needed from management strategies benefiting the springshed were not calculated due to the complexities of fate and transport of pollutants in the springshed and the uncertainty associated with expected reductions from some measures.

 Using information on sources in the basin (refer to Section 3.1), the stakeholders within the PFAs were asked to submit management strategies to reduce nitrate loading from the sources they are responsible for managing.
-The Department then compared the strategies provided to the sources within each PFA to evaluate whether each of the existing sources were sufficiently addressed for the first BMAP iteration and whether strategies were in place or would be put into place to reduce future nitrate sources.
+The Department then compared the strategies provided to the sources within the PFAs to evaluate whether each of the existing sources were sufficiently addressed for the first BMAP iteration and whether strategies were in place or would be put into place to reduce future nitrate sources.
 Where needed, the Department requested additional details and strategies from the responsible stakeholders to ensure sufficiency for the first BMAP iteration.

 Collectively, the management strategies included in the BMAP are sufficient to address nitrate loading in the PFAs to the Upper Wakulla River and Wakulla Springs Basin over the next five years.
 These strategies are described in Chapter 4.
 Management strategies were also provided by the stakeholders located outside of the PFAs, and these strategies are described in Chapter 5.
 After year four of BMAP implementation, the Department will evaluate available water quality data to determine progress towards the nitrate target.
 Discussions will then be held with the responsible stakeholders to identify additional strategies for the next BMAP iteration, as needed.